 – If you check your Royal Caribbean app, it should display you’re CLEARED TO BOARD.

 - Proceed to the assigned boarding area.
-This depends on the color of the boarding card assigned to you.
+This depends on the color or number of the boarding card assigned to you.
 Wait for the boarding announcement.

 - When boarding starts, go to the Immigration Hall for departure clearance.
+Everything here is automated.
+You’ll have to scan your passport yourself and clear biometric scans (photo and fingerprints).
 Note that you’re technically exiting Singapore at this point, so you’ll have to accomplish the Singapore Arrival Card again later on, before the ship returns to SG.

 - As you enter the ship, another staff member will collect your passport.
 You will get your passport back a day before you disembark.